Contributions: refunds of contributions

 Short service refund lump sum

-The principal requirement of preservation is that where a member leaves pensionable service under an occupational pension scheme with at least two years ‘qualifying service’ they will be entitled to a minimum level of preserved benefit.
-This is referred to as a ’short service benefit’.
-This short service benefit represents a fair proportion of what the member’s prospective benefits would be under the scheme at their normal pension age.
+The principal requirement of preservation is that where a member leaves pensionable service under an occupational pension scheme with a minimum period of two years ‘qualifying service’ they will be entitled to a minimum level of preserved benefit.
+The minimum period was 2 years, however from 1 October 2015, section 36 Pensions Act 2014 shortened the two-year limit to 30 days where the member’s entitlement is entirely to money purchase benefits.
+This minimum level of preserved benefit is referred to as a ’short service benefit’.
+It represents a fair proportion of what the member’s prospective benefits would be under the scheme at their normal pension age.

-Where a member leaves pensionable service before acquiring rights to a short service benefit under the scheme (for example, before completing two years qualifying service), DWP legislation still requires that the member be given certain benefit options, providing they have by then completed at least three months of pensionable service under the scheme.
+Where a member leaves pensionable service before acquiring rights to a short service benefit under the scheme (for example, before completing adequate qualifying service), DWP legislation still requires that the member be given certain benefit options, providing they are still below their normal pension age and have by then completed at least three months of relevant pensionable service (broadly speaking under the scheme).
 Those early-leaver options are:

 - a refund of their own contributions to the scheme (see below for an explanation of when such refunds can be considered to be authorised payments under the tax rules), or